-- 1. Worker's residence, unless the worker's residence regardless of the relationship, is a certified foster care home; - 2.
-Hospital once the beneficiary has been admitted for inpatient services; - 3.
-Licensed congregate setting.
-A licensed congregate setting includes licensed intermediate care facilities for individuals with intellectual disabilities (ICFs/IID), community homes, center-based respite facilities, and day habilitation programs; - 4.
-Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception (not to exceed 30 days) which has been prior approved by the local governing entity (LGE) and included in the beneficiary's POC; and - 5.
+- 1. A worker's residence, unless the worker's residence regardless of the relationship, is a certified foster care home; - 2.
+A hospital once the beneficiary has been admitted for inpatient services; - 3.
+A licensed congregate setting.
+A licensed congregate setting includes licensed intermediate care facilities for individuals with intellectual disabilities (ICFs/IID), community homes, Center-Based Respite facilities, and Day Habilitation programs; - 4.
+Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception (not to exceed 30 days) which has been prior approved by the Local governing entity (LGE) and included in the beneficiary's POC; and - 5.
 Outside the United States or territories of the United States.

 NOTE: Time spent on a cruise ship that leaves and returns to the same United States port of call is eligible for IFS services.
 Time spent off the cruise ship and in a foreign country or territory is not eligible for IFS services.
 Tickets for these types of trips should not be purchased until a revision to POC has been approved by the LGE.
-Beneficiary funds are not allowed to be used to purchase travel tickets for DSWs accompanying the beneficiary on the trip without written approval from the LGE.
+Beneficiary funds are not allowed to be used to purchase travel tickets for direct service workers accompanying the beneficiary on the trip without written approval from the LGE.

-Providers must possess a current, valid home and community-based service (HCBS) providers' license to provide personal care attendant (PCA) services and enroll as a Medicaid provider for waiver services or be a DSW providing support under an authorized self-direction option.
+Providers must possess a current, valid Home and Community-Based Service Providers License to provide personal care attendant services and enroll as a Medicaid provider for waiver services or be a direct service worker providing support under an authorized Self-Direction option.